micom-dev/micom/README.rst

 COBRA models and manages exchange fluxes between individuals and individuals with the environment.
-It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from biomass quantification, cytometry, ampliconsequencing, or metagenomic shotgun sequencing.
+It explicitly accounts for different abundances of individuals in the community and can thus incorporate data from biomass quantification, cytometry, amplicon sequencing, or metagenomic shotgun sequencing.

 It identifies a relevant flux space by incorporating an ecological model for the trade-off between individual taxa growth and community-wide growth that shows good agreement with